Keep Up With McLean!

 Our third story honors the struggles of a Holocaust survivor and celebrates his life through the promise of research.
-His family’s dogged efforts to ease the struggles of their beloved father brought about a chance discovery—one that has now led to some promising research in the realm of Alzheimer’s disease and related dementias.
+His family’s dogged efforts to ease the struggles of their beloved father uncovered an unexpected connection—one that has now led to some promising research in the realm of Alzheimer’s disease and related dementias.

 And finally, our last story celebrates the extraordinary success of a project launched by philanthropy.
 The School Nurse Liaison Project is helping thousands of children in the community through the ubiquitous—and now better-informed—school nurse.

 Singer, Actress Selena Gomez Accepts McLean Award